oracle/langchain-oracle/libs/js/oracledb/langchain-oracledb/README.md

 # @langchain/oracle

-This package contains the LangChain.js integrations for Oracle.
+This package contains the LangChain.js integrations for Oracle Database.

 ## Installation